bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `CATGBL` displays a catalog of the currently defined global arguments by name from first to last in alphabetical order.
-If first is omitted from the command line, then the catalog will begin with the first entry in the global argument table.
-RNMR will not prompt for first.
-Similarly, if last is not specified, `CATGBL` will list all global arguments.
+If both arguments are omitted `CATGBL` will list all global arguments.
 If only one argument is specified, `CATGBL` will list information about only that single argument.
 Each global argument is listed by name along with its current value.

 The qualifiers specify how the list is output as follows: